 The Globe has a bar, restaurant, outdoor courtyard, and 19 guest rooms.
 The new decor is inspired by the town’s maritime charm with a wide-ranging mix of travel memorabilia.
 The brickwork and beams are complimented with walnut timbers, coastal inspired fabrics, soft pastels, and brass and antique lighting.

-The Chestnut Group also owns several other popular pubs in East Anglia including the Ship at Dunwich, The Westleton Crown, the Black Lion in Long Melford, the Feathers in Holt, and the Wiveton Bell in Blakeney, to name a few.
+The Chestnut Group also owns several other popular pubs in East Anglia including the Ship at Dunwich, The Westleton Crown, the Black Lion in Long Melford, the Feathers in Holt, and the Wiveton Bell near Blakeney, to name a few.

 The Globe Inn Coastal Platter